 Young kids, often perceive reading as boring and something that kills their screen time.So, it was the screen time concept that I decided to harp on.
 A lot of your movies, t.v series, and cartoons have all been updated through various books and comics written.
 The kind of content we watch has mostly been inspired by what we have been reading about for years.

-There are many benefits of reading books and some of them are listed here:
+There are many positives of reading books and some of them are listed here:

 - It helps to exercise your brain